Does Google Ads Work and Is It Worth It?

 How does it work?
 You pick some keywords that you think your customers might use when searching on Google and craft your ad around these.
 Then, whenever a search is conducted on Google, the search engine processes a number of factors to determine which ads are placed where and how much each advertiser should pay per click.

-Find out more about how AdWords works with How to Use Google AdWords & How it Works.
+Find out more about how Google Ads works with How to Use Google Ads & How it Works.

-Does this mean that AdWords favours whichever advertiser bids the most?
+Does this mean that Google Ads favours whichever advertiser bids the most?

 Not at all.